liip/LiipSearchBundle/README.md

 TODO
 ----

-* Use PagerFanta instead of custom pager
 * Use guzzle to talk to google REST API
 * Add support for refinements (more like this) with info in search result array that can be passed to SearchInterface::refineSearch
-* Adapters for other search systems.
 * Expose more of the google search parameters
-* Exctract google REST API client to a library or find an existing client implementation.